- Published on

 Explanation:

-• We define three user objects (user1, user2, user3) with unique properties like id and name.
+create a Setcalled users to store user objects. - We define three user objects (user1, user2, user3) with

-• We add these user objects to the users Set using the add method.
-Sets ensure uniqueness, so duplicates will not be added.
+unique properties like id and name. - We add these user objects to the users Set using the

-• We check the size of the Set using the size property, which returns the number of unique users.
+it's a duplicate. - We check the size of the Set using the

-• We iterate over the Set using forEach to log each user's name.
+size property, which returns the number of unique users. - We iterate over the Set using forEach to log each user's name.

 Set with nested arrays of objects: